xiaochen-li/ProFuse/README.md

 ***
 ### Main File
-Our methodology is located in the 'method' directory:
+Our methodology is located in the 'main' directory:

+1.The "main" folder:

-1.The "LoSyTe_method" directory features our proposed LoSyTe algorithm's implementation, which includes:
+This folder contains the implementation of our proposed ProFuse method, which includes:

-(1)LoSyTe.py: The main function and the first component (Configuration selection component) for dynamic parameter configuration acquisition.
-(2)get_reward.py: Evaluates each round's parameter configuration, incorporating the second (Test-program vectorization component) and third components (Equivalence checking component).
-(3)get_feature.py: Calculates feature vectors for each test program.
-(4)get_faults_number.py: Counts the number of faults discovered in the test programs generated each round.
-(5)config.toml and config_update.py: config.toml is the parameter configuration file, and config_update.py updates this file with the latest parameter configuration combinations after each round.
+ProFuse_main.py: The main function and core logic of the ProFuse method, which is responsible for feature fusion and fault prediction.
+It integrates both syntactic and structural features for effective logic synthesis tool testing.

-2.The "Baseline" folder:
+2.The "Program_Collection" folder:

+This folder contains the dataset we collected for training and testing purposes.
+It includes various Verilog design files and test cases used in the evaluation of the ProFuse method.

+3.The "Objective_Evaluation_Metrics" folder:

+This folder contains the code for calculating the evaluation metrics used in the study.
+It includes metrics like APFD (Average Percentage of Faults Detected) to measure the effectiveness of the test program prioritization.

+APFD.py: Calculates the APFD metric for evaluating the prioritization performance.

+4.The "Feature_Preprocessing_code" folder:

+This folder contains the code used for preprocessing features.
+It includes scripts for extracting syntactic and structural features from the Verilog design files.

+get_syntactic_feature.py: Extracts syntactic features from the design files. get_structure_feature.py: Extracts structural features based on the data flow and circuit connections.

+5.The "baseline" folder:

-Contains the implementation of the five comparison algorithms used in this study: Default, Swarm, HIS, RECORD, and MCS.
+This folder contains the implementations of the baseline algorithms used for comparison in our study.
+It includes:

+baseline_LET.py: Implementation of the LET baseline algorithm. baseline_MO-SDC.py: Implementation of the MO-SDC baseline algorithm. baseline_RA.py: Implementation of the RA baseline algorithm. baseline_TF-PS.py: Implementation of the TF-PS baseline algorithm.

-3.The "Faults" folder:
+6.The "Faults" folder:

 Includes the defects discovered in the Vivado and Yosys logic synthesis tools.
 Each error file comes with a fault_description.pdf detailing the conditions that trigger the fault and an explanation of the error.
 ***